ShieldInTheField/Project-Euler-Solutions/README.md

 - `cpp-solutions/` – Solutions written in C++
 - `python-solutions/` – Solutions written in Python

-Each file corresponds to a Project Euler problem, e.g., `problem-0001.cpp` or `problem-0001.py`.
+Each solution is stored in its own folder under `cpp-solutions/` or `python-solutions/`, e.g., `cpp-solutions/problem-0001/main.cpp` or `python-solutions/problem-0001/main.py`.

 > ⚠️ **Disclaimer**: This repository contains only my own code.
 It does **not** reproduce any of the original problem statements, in accordance with Project Euler’s [terms of use](https://projecteuler.net/about).